Glucosamine vs. Nzymes Nutritional Antioxidant Support

 - Improved Neurological Function

 As you can see, due to the scope of how antioxidant enzymes perform in the body, it is impossible to limit their activity to the joints alone.
-This is one reason our customers remark on how their dogs are “rejuvenated” or “puppy-like” again.
+This is the one main reason our customers remark on how their dogs are “rejuvenated” or “puppy-like” again.
 These are benefits that a Glucosamine product cannot offer.

 Authored by Mike Stansbury

-Operations Manager, NZYMES.COM
+Operations Manager, Nzymes.COM